sekoliv/sekoliv/README.md

 - 👋 Hi, I’m @sekoliv
 - 👀 I’m interested in DATA
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on DS projects
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---